flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/data.md

     - Default values are displayed in small font.
     - Manually entered values are displayed in large font.
     - When it is necessary to modify the IDLE or the PERF factor:
-        ‐ ENTER the change code in the CHG CODE field (5L).
+        - ENTER the change code in the CHG CODE field (5L).
-        - Default value for the code is “ARM” but can be modified in the Airline Modifiable Information (AMI) file.
+        - Default value for the code is "ARM" but can be modified in the Airline Modifiable Information (AMI) file.
         - With a valid code, the IDLE and PERF factors are displayed in blue.
-        ‐ ENTER the new IDLE and/or PERF factor(s) in the scratchpad.
+        - ENTER the new IDLE and/or PERF factor(s) in the scratchpad.
-        ‐ PRESS the (6L) key to insert the new IDLE and/or PERF factor.
+        - PRESS the (6L) key to insert the new IDLE and/or PERF factor.
         - The new IDLE and/or PERF factors are displayed in large blue font.

     !!! attention ""